Percolation transition for random forests in $d\geq 3$: The observable renormalisation group flow

 for observable coupling constants $(\lambda_{a},\lambda_{b},q, r)\in\C^{4}$ respectively $(\lambda_{a},\lambda_{b},\gamma_{a},\gamma_b,q,\eta, r)\in\C^{7}$.
 For $X \subset \Lambda$, we define $(u^{\obs}+\Vobs)(X) \in \cN^\obs(X \cap \{a,b\})$ by

 in Case (1), and analogously in Case (2). \end{definition}

-\begin{remark} The terms corresponding to $r$ do not appear at any step of the noninteracting iteration \eqref{e:Vobspt} if we start with them equal to $0$.
+\begin{remark} The terms corresponding to $r$ do not appear at any step of the free observable flow \eqref{e:Vobspt} if we start with them equal to $0$.
 We include them here in preparation for the interacting model. \end{remark} The evolutions of $\uobs_j+\Vobs_j \to u^{\obs}_{j+1}$ and $\Vobs_j \to \Vobs_{j+1}$ are equivalent to the evolution of the coupling constants $(\lambda_a,\lambda_b,q, r)$ respectively $(\lambda_a,\lambda_b,\gamma_a,\gamma_b,q,\eta,r)$.
 By computation of the fermionic Gaussian moments in \eqref{e:Vobspt}, the flow of the observable coupling constants according to \eqref{e:Vobspt} is then given as follows.
-Note that the evolution of couplings constants in $\Vobs$ is independent of the coupling constants in $u^\obs$.
+Note that the evolution of coupling constants in $\Vobs$ is independent of the coupling constants in $u^\obs$.

 \begin{lemma} Let $\Vbulk_0=0$, and let $u^\obs_{j}$ and $\Vobs_j$ be of the form as in Definition~\ref{def:cVobs}.
 The map \eqref{e:Vobspt} is then given as follows.
 In Case (1), for $x\in \{a,b\}$,

 \end{lemma}